dl6nm/path-tree-generator/README.md

 ### Examples

-All example are using the same instance assigned to the variable `pt` as follows:
+All the following examples are using the same `PathTree` instance assigned to the variable `pt` as follows:

     from path_tree_generator import PathTree